TheDefaultPi/Pi-Addons/CONTRIBUTING.md

 ## Contact

-You can reach me, DefaultPi, through [mention contact methods: "GitHub," "email," "Discord," etc.].
+You can reach me, DefaultPi, through mention contact methods: GitHub, defaul.pi@gmail.com and Discord: defaultpi.

 ## License

-By contributing to Pi Client, you agree that your contributions will be licensed under the [mention the license used for the project, e.g., MIT License].
+By contributing to Pi Client, you agree that your contributions will be licensed under the MIT License.